Keyboard shortcuts

 Running

-To run the proposer:
+To run the proposer, from the fault-proof directory:

 cargo run --bin proposer